 If you have kids that don't like spicy foods you could make half the recipe without hot sauce.

-Make this dressing into a buffalo ranch dip by using less almond milk.
+Make this salad dressing into a buffalo ranch dip by using less almond milk.
 It is sure to please a crowd!

 Buffalo Ranch Dressing